Amey Ranawade: Mumbai City FC

-In 2020, Amey joined the Mumbai City FC.
+In October 2020, Amey signed a one year deal with Mumbai City FC.
+He had a breakthrough season for the club, making 20 appearances in the 2020-21 ISL season.
+On 13 March 2021, while playing the 2021 ISL Final, he was taken away from the pitch in an ambulance after suffering a head injury in the first-half stoppage time which Mumbai won.
 On 17 June 2021, Ranawade signed four years contract extension with club, where he will stay till May, 2025.
 He was later included in club's 2022 AFC Champions League squad.